 Designed for moderate cold and extreme wind

-The UNAVCO Polar GPS system relies on a moderately sized battery bank with charging from solar and wind, and minimal insulation.
+The GAGE Polar GPS system relies on a moderately sized battery bank with charging from solar and wind, and minimal insulation.
 Iridium and point-to-point radio communications solutions are available.
 The above left system was installed at Bear Peninsula and the above right system was installed at Kohler Glacier, both in West Antarctica, as part of the POLENET project.

 Designed for extreme cold and moderate wind